Anti-War Movement, Articles, Howard Zinn

 Zinn’s central lesson remains urgent: democracy does not survive on autopilot.
 Democracy needs participation.
 It needs organized people.
 It needs memory.
 It needs courage.
 It needs the willingness to challenge false stories that glorify domination and erase the human cost of empire, exploitation, and hierarchy.

-ILLUSTRATION 11: WE THE PEOPLE ORGANIZE
+WE THE PEOPLE ORGANIZE

 THE BALANCE OF GIVING AND TAKING